open-telemetry/opentelemetry-java/docs/common-github-actions-practices.md

 In the [opentelemetry-java-contrib](https://github.com/open-telemetry/opentelemetry-java-contrib)
-repository we have created labels for each component, and have given all component owners triager rights so that they can assign the labels and triage issues for their component(s).
+repository we have created labels for each component, and have given all component owners triager rights so that they can assign labels and triage issues for their component(s).

 ```yaml
 # this file is used by .github/workflows/assign-reviewers.yml to assign component owners as